neondatabase/website/content/docs/import/migrate-mssql.md

 - Neon's Free Plan supports 500 MiB of data.
 If your data size is more than 500 MiB, you'll need to upgrade to one of Neon's paid plans.
 See [Neon plans](/docs/introduction/plans) for more information.

-- We also recommend reviewing the [Pgloader MSSQL to Postgres Guide](https://pgloader.readthedocs.io/en/latest/ref/mssql.html) guide in detail.
+- Review the [Pgloader MSSQL to Postgres Guide](https://pgloader.readthedocs.io/en/latest/ref/mssql.html) guide.
 It will provide you with a good understanding of `pgloader` capabilities and how to configure your `pgloader` configuration file, if necessary.

+- See [Pgloader configuration](#pgloader-configuration) for a `pgloader` configuration file update that may be required to connect to MSSQL from `pgloader`.

 ## Retrieve Your MSSQL database credentials